Anthropocene: Nature of human effects

-Biodiversity
+Biodiversity loss

 The human impact on biodiversity forms one of the primary attributes of the Anthropocene.
 Humankind has entered what is sometimes called the Earth's sixth major extinction.
 Most experts agree that human activities have accelerated the rate of species extinction.
 The exact rate remains controversial – perhaps 100 to 1000 times the normal background rate of extinction.
-A 2010 study found thatmarine phytoplankton – the vast range of tiny algae species accounting for roughly half of Earth's total photosynthetic biomass – has declined substantially in the world's oceans over the past century.
-From 1950 alone, algal biomass decreased by around 40%, probably in response to ocean warming – and that the decline had gathered pace in recent years.
-Some authors have postulated that without human impacts the biodiversity of the planet would continue to grow at an exponential rate.

 Anthropogenic extinctions started as humans migrated out of Africa over 60,000 years ago.
 Increases in global rates of extinction have been elevated above background rates since at least 1500, and appear to have accelerated in the 19th century and further since.
-A New York Times op-ed on 13 July 2012 by ecologist Roger Bradbury predicted the end of biodiversity for the oceans, labelling coral reefs doomed: "Coral reefs will be the first, but certainly not the last, major ecosystem to succumb to the Anthropocene."
-This op-ed quickly generated much discussion among conservationists; The Nature Conservancy rebutted Bradbury on its website, defending its position of protecting coral reefs despite continued human impacts causing reef declines.
+Rapid economic growth is considered a primary driver of the contemporary displacement and eradication of other species.